Literary-Insights/blog/src/content/blog/Evolutionary Ideas (Sam Tatam) (Z-Library) - Zamzar.txt-1.md

 - They realized reducing clock time was not solving the problem.
 They had to look deeper at what was making passengers tetchy at the carousel.

-- Even when we feel sluggish when bored, we are actually in a state of high arousal/stress physiologically.
+- Even when we feel slug: gish when bored, we are actually in a state of high arousal/stress physiologically.
 Boredom indicates our current situation provides no stimulation or opportunity, and it's an evolutionarily valuable adaptation.

 - Research showed that occupied time feels faster than unoccupied time, even if the activities are not very interesting.
 At Houston airport, they installed TVs showing airport/local information to occupy passengers during the wait.
 This significantly reduced complaints.